Lorien Pratt

-Lorien Pratt is an American computer scientist known for inventing two disciplines: machine learning transfer and decision intelligence.
+Lorien Pratt is an American computer scientist known for contributions to transfer learning and for her work in promoting and developing the concept of decision intelligence.
 She is chief scientist and founder of Quantellia.
 Since 1988, she has conducted research on the use of machine learning as an academic, professor, industry analyst, and practicing data scientist.
 Pratt received her AB degree in computer science from Dartmouth College and her master's and doctorate degrees in computer science from Rutgers University.

 Learning to Learn

 She is best known for her book "Learning to Learn," co-edited with Sebastian Thrun, which provided an overview on how to use machine learning to better understand bias and generalization of discrete subjects.
 This approach, still largely theoretical when the book was published in 1998, is also called metalearning and is now a foundational underpinning of machine learning algorithms such as GPT-3 and DALL-E.

 Research

 Transfer learning

 Pratt's research includes early work in transfer learning where she developed the discriminability-based transfer (DBT) algorithm in 1993 during her tenure as a professor of computer science at Colorado School of Mines.
 This paper is considered one of the earliest academic works referring to the use of transfer in machine learning and has been cited over 400 times as foundational research for deep neural networks.